rewoo/onsite-seo/README.md

-# Offline OnSite SEO Tool
+# OnPage SEO tool for your website

-Evaluate your site offline for Search Engine Optimazations - for all your pages.
+Inpect and improve your web pages for OnPage SEO with offline support.

-This tool will crawl your page for local links and will evaluate some SEO criterias on all your pages to improve your SEO value like meta information, header order, links or texts.
+OnSite SEO crawls a site and evaluates OnPage SEO criterias on all pages to improve Search Engine Optimization values like meta information, header order, links or texts.

 Visit the [demo page](http://rewoo.github.io/onsite-seo).